PrincetonUniversity/tango-routing/src/dpt/tango/README.md

 rate-show
 ```

-The following must be run to set-up the ehternet interfaces on `Cabernet802`'s
+The following must be run to set-up the ethernet interfaces on `Cabernet802`'s
 NIC:

 ```bash